 We have had another busy month learning and growing.
-Check out some of the highlights from July.read more
+Check out some of the highlights from September.read more

 We have had another busy month learning and growing.
-Check out some of the highlights from June.read more
+Check out some of our highlights from August.read more

 We all remember as a kid the first time we put two cups on the end of a string and learned that the sound could travel along the string to a friend a hundred feet away.
 If you are like me, this simple example of a mechanical acoustic device sparked an inquisitiveness to understand how things work.Read more